When garlic scapes are in season, this easy garlic scape pesto recipe is a must have!

 Choose your olive oil carefully, Greek olive oil plays up the garlic while Spanish olive oil cuts it.

-No basil?
 Substitute the greens of carrot tops.

 For a vegan garlic scape pesto recipe, simply omit the cheese!